Geoc2022/Geoc2022.github.io/content/projects/spiderverse-style-transfer.md

 +++
-title = "Across the Spider-Verse Style Transfer" date = "2023-05-19" draft = false
+title = "Across the Spider-Verse Style Transfer + Transfer Learning" date = "2023-05-19"
+draft = false

-summary = "A style transfer project using CNNs to recreate the visual style of *Across the Spider-Verse*" description = "A style transfer project using CNNs to recreate the visual style of *Across the Spider-Verse*" readTime = false autonumber = false math = true
+summary = "Recreating the universes of *Across the Spider-Verse* by using Style Transfer and Transfer Learning" description = "Recreating the universes of *Across the Spider-Verse* by using Style Transfer and Transfer Learning" readTime = false autonumber = false math = true